 Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
-This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.
+This call was either followed by a patient consultation at a flexible time and location to meet the family's needs or by giving them advice on how to find a support service.
+We heard positive examples from patients about the care and support the practice showed them and their whole family during times of bereavement, including visiting the family personally.